For the given electrochemical cell, cell potential is dependent o... | Channels for Pearson+

 6. Chemical Quantities & Aqueous Reactions Redox Reactions

-For the given electrochemical cell, cell potential is dependent on the pH of the solution.
+For the given electrochemical cell, cell potential is dependent on the copper concentration in the cathode half-cell.

-For the given electrochemical cell, cell potential is dependent on the pH of the solution.
+For the given electrochemical cell, cell potential is dependent on the copper concentration in the cathode half-cell.

 ANSWERS OPTIONS